theolepage/epita-spe-prog/coding-style.md

 ### 7.4 comment.lang

 Comments MUST be written in the English language.
-They SHOULD NOT contain spelling errors, whatever language they are written in.
-However, omitting comments is no substitute for poor spelling abilities.
+They SHOULD NOT contain spelling errors.